antonio31alves/Interview2020/README.md

 > :warning: **Please do not Fork or submit PRs to this repository as they will be public.**

-If you're applying for one of our _backend_ Software Engineer roles, please see the README in the "php" directory.
-Similarly if you're applying for one of our _frontend_ Web Developer roles, please see the README in the "js" directory.
+If you're applying for one of our _backend_ Software Engineer roles, please see the [php/README.md](php/README.md) file.
+Similarly if you're applying for one of our _frontend_ Web Developer roles, please see the [js/README.md](js/README.md) file.
 Feel free to tackle both parts if you want to.